 You'll need to visit the website for your local council and complete the form for exemption.

-If you live in Dundee or Fife
+If you live in Dundee, Fife or Angus

 If you started at another time of year, or if the council request it, you may need to provide evidence of your student status.